coreorm/simple.js/readme.md

 # Component-based Simple JS App Lib

-Simple.js is not a framework like Angular, it's a native JS library that's small (less than 6K), and fast (avoid DOM operations whenever possible).
+Simple.js is not a framework like Angular, it's a native JS library that's small (only 7K in size), and fast (render a complete 100x100 table under 1 second, and updating individual cells under 5 ms).

 ## What can you do with it?